isabella232/Bitcamp-Serverless/homework/issues/prerequisite.md

 var sec = " ";
 ```

-Also, make sure to reference the HTML you created the "clock" id in.
+Also, make sure to reference the HTML you created the "clock" id in:

 ```javascript
 document.getElementById("clock").innerHTML = " ";